- Our Work

 CHILDREN’S & YOUTH DEVELOPMENT OFFICERS

-The role of the Children’s & Youth Development Officer (CYDO) is to ensure that churches, their staff and those who act as leaders are encouraged, enabled and effective in their work with children and young people and ensuring this takes place in a safe environment.
+The role of the Children & Youth Development Officer (CYDO) is to ensure that churches, their staff and those who act as leaders are encouraged, enabled and effective in their work with children and young people and ensuring this takes place in a safe environment.
 The CYDOs are available to support churches through training and development of new or existing work and to support, encourage and empower children and young people to take a lead role within their local churches and within the Synod.
-They are both a point of contact for Child Protection issues as the Synod Child Protection Officers and are responsible for FURY Camp and the Synod Youth Executive.
+They are both responsible for Wessex Camp, children’s days and the Synod Youth Executive.

 Stuart has overall responsibility for the day-to-day management of the Wessex Trust, but is particularly responsible for providing support in legal matters relating to local churches, the Synod and the Wessex Trust.
 In particular Stuart deals with property acquisitions and disposals and the sharing of Trust property with others for ecumenical, social and commercial reasons by means of Sharing Agreements, Leases, Licences and Tenancies.
 Stuart is also Company Secretary of the Wessex Trust.